More than 2 dozen killed in Damascus suicide bombings at courthouse, restaurant

 "While security forces were searching people, as we have very restricted security measures at palaces of justice, they found out about this person who was wearing a fake military uniform.
 He forced himself among a crowd of civilians," the minister said.

-A few miles away in the al-Rabwa neighborhood, a bomber wearing a suicide vest blew himself up inside a restaurant, killing and wounding a number of people, the state-run Syrian Arab News Agency reported.
+A few miles away, in the al-Rabwa neighborhood, a bomber wearing a suicide vest blew himself up inside a restaurant, killing and wounding a number of people, the state-run Syrian Arab News Agency reported.
 The precise breakdown of casualties has not been released.

-State TV said that security forces were chasing the "terrorist" when he went inside the restaurant.
+State TV said that security forces were chasing the attacker when he went inside the restaurant.

-Over the weekend two bombings targeting buses of Iraqi Shiite pilgrims killed more than 70 people in Damascus.
+Over the weekend, two bombings targeting buses of Iraqi Shiite pilgrims killed more than 70 people in Damascus.
 An umbrella group of Syrian Islamist rebels claimed responsibility.

 Reduced to rubble